Stability and convergence of in time approximations of hyperbolic elastodynamics via stepwise minimization: Convergence rate

 Now our focus will be on quantifying the convergence results, namely showing that the under some regularity conditions, our scheme \emph{converges to the solution with a linear rate}.
 Here we focus on the model case of elastic energies.
 This means we stick to \Cref{assumptions-energy-solid}.
 Further, throughout the entire section we assume the $W^{k_0,2}$-case, that is

 The convergence analysis here can also be applied to more abstract settings.
 For that one needs to assume besides Assumption~\ref{assumptions-general} that the estimates in Lemma~\ref{lem:ineq-DE1} and \Cref{lem:ineq-DE2} have to be satisfied.
-In particular this follows when additional to Assumption~\ref{assumptions-general} \begin{enumerate} \item[(A.6)] The limit solution $\eta$ satisfies
+In particular this follows when additional to Assumption~\ref{assumptions-general} the following two assumptions are made: \begin{enumerate} \item[(A.6)] The limit solution $\eta$ satisfies

 for all $t\in [0,T-a]$ and $a\in [0,\tau_0]$. \item[(A.7)] For all $\alpha,\beta \in \mathcal E$, $\gamma \in X$

 are satisfied. \end{enumerate} Please note that these assumptions are true for a large class of problems including the ODE examples in the numeric section.